 Geisinger: An evolution of caring

-Geisinger is often called an "integrated healthcare delivery system" - which unfortunately sounds like trucks and drones dropping off health.
+Everything we do is about caring for our patients, our members, our students, our Geisinger family and our communities.
 Founded more than 100 years ago by Abigail Geisinger for her central Pennsylvania community, Geisinger has expanded and evolved to meet regional needs and developed innovative, national programs in the process.

 We’ve become a coordinated intersection of services and providers – primary care and specialists, hospitals and trauma centers, insurance, medical education and research.
 Having all that working together makes it possible to do more to improve care, and test and share innovation that works – and that’s vital.
 But what makes Geisinger unique is the patients and communities who are the focus of everything – our essential partners.